Your F3 Options Explained

 ⛔️ Cons

-If you’re part of an on-call rota, you’re usually treated the same as the SHOs in training on the rota, which means you have the same annual leave allowance and request process as them, so less flexibility for your free time.
+If you’re part of an on-call rota, you will usually have the same annual leave allowance and request process as the trainees, which means less flexibility for your free time.

-These jobs are normally advertised on the NHS Jobs site, but you can sometimes negotiate one directly with a Trust if you know of a rota gap coming up.
-They’ll tend to be more flexible as it costs much less to employ a Trust grade than a locum.
+Check NHS Jobs and Linkedin for job advertisements, but you can sometimes agree a post directly with a Trust if you know of an upcoming rota gap.
+Trusts will tend to be flexible with your requests as it costs them much less to employ a trust grade doctor than a locum.

 Option 4: Locum and/or Bank Work